d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Data Synchronization

-For efficient multi-GPU training we need two basic operations: firstly we need to have the ability to distribute a list of parameters to multiple devices and to attach gradients (`get_params`).
+For efficient multi-GPU training we need two basic operations.
+First we need to have the ability to distribute a list of parameters to multiple devices and to attach gradients (`get_params`).
 Without parameters it is impossible to evaluate the network on a GPU.
-Secondly, we need the ability to sum parameters across multiple devices, i.e., we need an `allreduce` function.
+Second, we need the ability to sum parameters across multiple devices, i.e., we need an `allreduce` function.

 ```{.python .input}
 def get_params(params, device):